microchip-pic-avr-examples/avr16eb32-cnano-weight-scale-mcc/README.md

 <br><img src="images/Wheatstone_circuit_diagram.png" width="600">

-The application uses the Event System and the Timer/Counter type F (TCF) peripheral to periodically trigger ADC conversions.
+The application uses the Event System (EVSYS) and the Timer/Counter type F (TCF) peripheral to periodically trigger ADC conversions.
 The ADC peripheral is operating in Burst Accumulation mode and generates an interrupt every 1024 accumulated samples.
 The internal PGA is enabled and the gain is set to 16.
 The input signal is first fed to the PGA for amplification before reaching the conversion stage.
 For improved accuracy, additional software accumulation is performed.
 The resulting values are converted to weight and displayed on a Mikroe® OLED Click board, and in the Data Visualizer (DV) interface using the SPI and the USART peripherals, respectively.

 <br><img src="images/Wscale_Block_Diagram.png" width="600">